...

 • Lead to injection injuries that cause abscesses and skin infections that may itch as they attempt to heal.

-Many heroin users pick their skin as well.
-Generally, the picking is a result of the intense itching heroin causes.
+Many users also pick at their skin.
+Generally, the picking is a result of the intense itching caused by this drug.
 However, the anxiety and restlessness associated with heroin withdrawal can also lead to skin picking.

 Heart Attack

 Chronic heroin injectors may develop collapsed veins and infection of the valves and heart linings.
-Other cardiovascular effects include heart failure, blood vessel damage, low blood pressure, collapsed veins, and heart attack.
-Heroin users were at higher risk for acute myocardial injury (the medical name for heart attack) after heroin inhalation and binge drinking.
+Other cardiovascular effects include heart failure, blood vessel damage, low blood pressure, collapsed veins, and a heart attack.
+Users had a higher risk of heart injury after using it and binge drinking.
 The cause might be a heroin-induced cardiotoxic effect or vasospasm compounded by binge drinking.

 Lung Disease